barrettotte/Anilist-RandExt/README.md

 This isn't super complex because I just wanted a practical introduction to developing browser extensions.

+The extension icon is the kanji for gambling 賭 .

 ## Extension Behavior
 By default going to any url prefixed with https://anilist.co/user/username/ and clicking the extension will open a new tab with a